Visiting Researchers and Scholars

 S/CET also offers the Alternative Protein Lab, Sports Technology Lab, Data Science Lab, 13+ courses in entrepreneurship around emerging technologies and a Certificate in Entrepreneurship.

-The deadline to apply is February 20, 2020 for international candidates and March 30, 2020 for US-based candidates who do not require a visa.
+The deadline to apply for the Fall 2021 Semester is April 30, 2021 for both international and US-based candidates who do not require a visa.

 Advance Your Work